Placidia

-Placidia ([plaˈkɪdɪ.a]) was a daughter of Valentinian III, Roman emperor of the West from 425 to 455, and from 454/455 the wife of Olybrius, who became western Roman emperor in 472.
-She was one of the last imperial spouses in the Roman west, during the Fall of the Western Roman Empire during Late Antiquity.
+Placidia ([plaˈkɪdɪ.a]) was a 5th-century Roman noblewoman and briefly empress in the Western Roman Empire.
+Her father was Valentinian III, Roman emperor in the West from 425 to 455.
+In 455, shortly after her marriage to Olybrius, she was captured by Gaiseric and spent six or seven years as a hostage of the Vandal Kingdom.
+At the end of this period Placidia was ransomed back to Constantinople, where she remained during Olybrius's few months as western Roman emperor in 472.
+She was one of the last imperial spouses in the Roman west, during the Fall of the Western Roman Empire in Late Antiquity.

 Biography

 In 455 she was taken prisoner in the Sack of Rome by Gaiseric, King of the Vandals, together with her mother Licinia Eudoxia and her elder sister Eudocia, spending several years in the Vandal Kingdom while Gaiseric promoted Olybrius's claim to the empire.
 Placidia and her mother were ransomed from Africa by Leo I, the eastern emperor, in c.
 461. Placidia spent much of her life at Constantinople, where her daughter Anicia Juliana was born in c.
 461/462 and where she remained during her husband's brief reign as augustus in Rome.
 She was a nobilissima femina, known to have been living in Constantinople in 478 and 484.